jrester/khepri/README.md

 # khepri

-NixOS docker container orchestration in native nix similar to docker-compose.
+NixOS container orchestration in native nix similar to docker-compose.

 `khepri` allows you to easily define "container compositions" natively in your NixOS configuration similarly how you would define them in a `docker-compose.yaml`.
 This enables your NixOS configuration to become the source of truth for your system, without the need for another orchestration layer on top.